BTx123/BTx123.github.io/_posts/2017-01-23-site-updated.md

 {% include image.html
     img=page.img
-    title="HTTPS - secure communication protocol not present with HTTP" caption="HTTPS - secure communication protocol not present with HTTP (image courtesy of Rigor.com)" %}
+    alt="HTTPS - secure communication protocol not present with HTTP" caption="HTTPS - secure communication protocol not present with HTTP (image courtesy of Rigor.com)" %}

 Today, I updated my site to use [HTTPS](https://en.wikipedia.org/wiki/HTTPS) &mdash; HTTP Secure &mdash; with the CDN [Cloudflare](https://www.cloudflare.com).
 It provides services such an auto-minification, content protection, and speeds up loading times.
 The setup process consisted of: